 Aims and Scope

-JSI—Journal of Spectral Imaging is the first journal to bring together current research from the diverse research areas of spectral, hyperspectral and chemical imaging.
-We believe all those working in Spectral Imaging can benefit from the knowledge of others even in widely different fields.
-We welcome original articles, letters, review and tutorial papers.
+JSI—Journal of Spectral Imaging is the first journal to bring together current research from the diverse research areas of spectral, hyperspectral and chemical imaging as well as related areas such as remote sensing, chemometrics, data mining and data handling for spectral image data.
+We believe all those working in Spectral Imaging can benefit from the knowledge of others, even in widely different fields.

 All topics are welcomed, including: